 June is Backup Awareness Month, so let’s talk backups!
 Imagine you come home to your computer one day and everything is gone.
 Important business documents, years’ worth of family pictures, notes, invoices, important information, just gone.
 If only you had a backup – which is precisely what this article is about.

-If you are looking for the best backup software for Windows to save your files, we’ve got 7 of them right here.
+If you are looking for the best backup software for Windows 10 or Windows 11 to save your files, we’ve got 7 of them right here.
 Anything from simple cloud solutions to premium cloning programs.
 So, without any further ado, let us get right into it!

 Note: Though we talk about Windows PC backup below, you might also be interested in taking a look at some of our other lists of backup tools for Mac and iPhone.